Episode 1, Season 2

 - NMAI exhibition, T.C.
 Cannon: At the Edge of America

-- Teaching Tolerance: Text, Indian Removal Act: Primary Documents in American History
+- Learning for Justice: Text, Indian Removal Act: Primary Documents in American History

 - National Museum of American History, Molina Family Latino Gallery